huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 brought into the world to do

-“Vision without execution is hallucination.” — Thomas Edison

-“To travel is to be alive, but to get somewhere is to be dead.” — Alan Watts

-“The goal is not to show how great you are to others, but how vulnerable you are to yourself.” — Maxime Lagace

 Falling vs Growing in Love

-“Happiness is the meaning and the purpose of life, the whole aim and end of human existence.” — Aristotle

-“Me” is a disease.

 While walking through an elephant camp, a woman noticed that the elephants were only being secured by a small rope around one ankle.